x0bd/igo-app/README.md

 **Snap a photo.
 Get your full nutritional breakdown in seconds.**

-_A full-stack mobile prototype built as part of my application to Cimas Health Group._
+_A full-stack mobile prototype built for the Cimas iGo program — because this should exist._

 ---